 Can all pregnant women have midwives?

-Midwives usually care for women who are low risk during their pregnancy, meaning they don’t have other medical conditions such as diabetes or high blood pressure, that can complicate pregnancies and put women at risk for complications during their birthing experiences.
-Therefore, most all pregnant women can have a midwife but care may be in conjunction with an OB/GYN or MFM doctors.
+Midwives usually care for women who are low risk during their pregnancy, meaning they don’t have other medical conditions such as diabetes or high blood pressure, which can complicate pregnancies and put women at risk for complications during their birthing experiences.
+Therefore, almost all pregnant women can have a midwife but care may be in conjunction with an OB/GYN or MFM doctors.